See how our advanced cancer treatment studies help patients like Colin. Read His Story »

 He has chaired or served on study committees for a number of clinical trials and has been the Jacksonville institutional Principal Investigator for COG since 2000.
 He also serves on the Cancer Control Subcommittee on Nutrition, Florida Governor’s Cancer Control and Research Advisory Board, Board of Directors of Wolfson Children’s Hospital, and as chair of the Nemours Pharmacy and Therapeutics Committee.
 Dr. Sandler was also honored with the National Lane Adams Award for compassionate care from the American Cancer Society.

 Dr. Bradfield is our “Cancer Control Champion” for Florida, and a committee member of our National Cancer Institute Community Oncology Research Program (NCORP).
-Dr. Bradfield is an assistant professor of pediatrics at the Mayo School of Medicine and associate division chief at Nemours Children’s Specialty Care, Jacksonville.
+Dr. Bradfield is an assistant professor of pediatrics at the Mayo School of Medicine and associate division chief at Nemours Children's Health, Jacksonville.

 He has been the cancer committee chairman in Jacksonville for many years, emphasizing quality of care with improved outcomes.
 His main research focus is in cancer control, currently serving as the study principal investigator for a Suncoast Research Base cancer study.